ChipsChan/CD_GP/README.md

 **the Guardian Corpus Folder**

-We created the corpus by randomly choosing 100 world news articles in the Guardian in 2022.
+We created the corpus by randomly choosing 100 per month's world news articles in the Guardian in 2022.
+The corpus contain 1200 articles.
 They are all saved in txt files with other information of articles in JSON format.
 We did not upload this corpus due to copyright.